univrsal/input-overlay/package/README_WINDOWS.txt

 =============

 1. Open your obs-studio installation directory (eg. rightclick the obs shortcut and click "open file location")
+2. Go up two directories
-2. Copy the contents of the "plugin" folder into the obs directory
+3. Copy the contents of the "plugin" folder into the obs directory
-3. Copy and extract any presets you want to use
+4. Copy and extract any presets you want to use